 What is MFA?

-Multi-factor authentication (MFA) adds an additional way of checking that it’s really you when you log in.
-It combines something you know (your user name and password) with something you have (an authentication app on your smartphone or tablet).
+Multi-factor authentication (MFA) is an additional way of checking that it’s really you when you log in.
+It combines something you know (your username and password) with something you have (an authentication app on your smartphone or tablet).
 This second layer of security is designed to prevent anyone but you from accessing your account even if they know your password.